 You can drag in and drop surveys and forms into your landing pages, enabling easy data capture from visitors to your page.

 Click on Surveys and forms from the accordion menu.
-All of your surveys are listed as blocks that you can drop into your landing page.
+All of your surveys are listed as blocks that you can drag and drop into your landing page.

 You can also create surveys on the go from within the side panel.
 Click on Create a new survey and you'll be taken through to the surveys and forms tool to create one.